 Don’t worry.
 You can still copy paste in the terminal.
 Again, there is no fixed rule for the copy-paste keyboard shortcuts because it depends on the terminal application you are using or the configuration you have in place.

-In Ubuntu terminal, the default keyboard shortcut for copy is Ctrl+Shift+C and for paste, it is Ctrl+Shift+V.
+In the Ubuntu terminal, the default keyboard shortcut for copying is Ctrl+Shift+C; for pasting, it is Ctrl+Shift+V.